ErickChacon/ErickChacon.github.io/_posts/2017-04-22-visualize-extreme-events-with-ggplot.md

 ---

 When working with time series, sometimes, it is desired to highlight some events with some particular pattern.
+{: style="text-align: justify;"}

+{% include toc %}

 For example, highlight periods of time where the variable on interest exceed certain threshold or conversely.
 With this in mind, I extended an `stat` of `ggplot2` to allow easy visualization of those events.
 A will show how to use this `stat` using a simulated time series with exponential correlation function.
+{: style="text-align: justify;"}

 ## Required packages

 I will use the `tidyverse` collection of packages, `lubridate` and my package `day2day`.
 If you want to install `day2day`, you have to use `devtools::install_github("erickchacon/day2day")` to get it.
+{: style="text-align: justify;"}

 ```r